aliramazanov/employee-database-cli/README.md

 - Node.js installed on your machine.
 - API key from Exchange Rates API to fetch real-time exchange rate data.

+## Before running the Application

+Follow these steps to set up your environment correctly:

+1. Navigate to your debug menu and click on "Create a launch.json" file to set up your launch environment.

+2. Inside the generated `launch.json` file, add the following line inside the configurations:

+    ```json

+    "console": "integratedTerminal",

+    ```

+    Make sure it is placed after the `"program": "${file}"` line.

+3. For ESLint configurations:
+    - Create a `settings.json` file inside the `.vscode` folder.
+    - Add the following objects for linting:

+        ```json

+        "editor.codeActionsOnSave": {
+            "source.fixAll.eslint": "always"
+        },
+        "eslint.validate": ["javascript"]

+        ```

 ## Set up your API key

 1. Get your API key from Exchange Rates API.